dtylor/WalkRNN/README.md

 Run `python3 -m unittest test.py`

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. <br>
 Third party libraries used include:

 **graphwave**<br>